VincentA004/LoRA-finetuned-med-llama/README.md

 | `make publish`               | Pushes the final model artifacts to the Hugging Face Hub.                  |
 | `make clean`                 | Deletes all generated model files, caches, and the virtual environment.    |

+## Technical Details

+This section provides a deeper look into the libraries and techniques used to build this pipeline.

+### The Hugging Face Ecosystem

+The project's efficiency and power stem from the tight integration of several key Hugging Face libraries:

+-   **`peft` (Parameter-Efficient Fine-Tuning)**: We employ LoRA (Low-Rank Adaptation) via `peft`.
+Instead of fine-tuning all 8 billion parameters, LoRA posits that the change in weights (${\Delta}W$) during adaptation has a low intrinsic rank.
+It therefore decomposes this change into two smaller, low-rank matrices (${\Delta}W = BA$), where only A and B are trained.
+This reduces the trainable parameter count by over 99%.
+We specifically use **QLoRA**, which further optimizes memory by loading the frozen base model in a 4-bit `NormalFloat` (NF4) data type, making it feasible to fine-tune on consumer hardware.
+-   **`trl` (Transformer Reinforcement Learning)**: The `SFTTrainer` from `trl` is leveraged for Supervised Fine-Tuning.
+It automates the complex process of packing sequences to their maximum length, correctly formatting the conversational dataset using the Llama 3 chat template, and managing the causal language modeling training loop.
+-   **`accelerate` & `bitsandbytes`**: This pair forms the backbone of the QLoRA process. `accelerate` handles abstract device placement (`device_map="auto"`) for CPU, GPU, or Apple Silicon (MPS) environments, while `bitsandbytes` provides the underlying CUDA or CPU kernels for 4-bit quantization and the memory-efficient `paged_adamw_32bit` optimizer.

+### GGUF Export and Quantization

+To enable high-performance inference on consumer CPUs, the model is exported to GGUF for the `llama.cpp` ecosystem.

+-   **Format**: GGUF is a single-file binary format that contains the model architecture, vocabulary, and quantized weights.
+This self-contained design allows for extremely fast, memory-mapped model loading.
+-   **Quantization Strategy**: The pipeline defaults to **`Q4_K_M`** quantization.
+This is a sophisticated 4.5 bits-per-weight "K-Quant" method from `llama.cpp`.
+Unlike older quantization schemes, K-Quants use larger block sizes (256) and improved quantization scales, resulting in significantly better perplexity (lower quality loss) for a given file size.
+The 'M' variant denotes a 'medium' model size and quality level within its group.

+### ONNX Export for Production

+For platform-agnostic and high-throughput deployment, the model is converted to the ONNX (Open Neural Network Exchange) format.

+-   **Process**: The `optimum` library traces the PyTorch model's forward pass to build a static, hardware-agnostic computation graph.
+This decouples the model from the Python/PyTorch framework.
+-   **Performance**: When executed with the **ONNX Runtime**, this static graph enables powerful optimizations not possible in a dynamic environment.
+Techniques like **graph fusion** (merging sequential operations like matrix multiplication and bias addition into a single kernel), constant folding, and operator elimination are applied.
+The runtime then targets hardware-specific execution providers (e.g., CUDA, TensorRT) for maximum performance, achieving significantly lower latency.

+### Model Quantization

+The pipeline supports multiple quantization strategies to optimize the model for different performance targets.

+#### GGUF Quantization

+The `llama.cpp` ecosystem provides a rich set of quantization methods.
+The desired GGUF quantization level can be easily changed by modifying the `export` command in the `Makefile` or by running the `export_model.py` script with a different `--quantize` flag.

+While the default is **`Q4_K_M`**, you can generate other versions for different trade-offs:
+-   **`Q8_0`**: An 8-bit quantization for near-lossless quality.
+-   **`Q5_K_M`**: A 5-bit k-quant for a slight quality improvement over 4-bit.
+-   **`Q2_K`**: A 2-bit k-quant for maximum compression and speed on resource-constrained devices.

+#### ONNX Quantization (INT8 vs. UINT8)

+ONNX quantization is typically performed as a post-export step using the **ONNX Runtime** library.
+The most common method is **Dynamic Quantization**, where model weights are converted to a lower precision integer format offline, while activations are quantized on-the-fly during inference.

+The choice between `INT8` and `UINT8` for weights is critical:

+-   **`INT8` (Signed 8-bit Integer)**: This format represents values from -128 to 127.
+It is the **standard and recommended choice for LLM weights**, as the weights are typically distributed symmetrically around zero (both positive and negative values).
+Using `INT8` accurately preserves this distribution, leading to better model performance post-quantization.

+-   **`UINT8` (Unsigned 8-bit Integer)**: This format represents values from 0 to 255.
+It is generally used for quantizing model activations that are always non-negative (e.g., the output of a ReLU activation function).
+Using it for weights that are centered around zero can introduce a quantization bias and degrade model accuracy.

+For this project, `INT8` dynamic quantization is the appropriate method for optimizing the ONNX model.

 ## Deployment